Our Trust Board

 How to join our Trust Board meetings

-Our Trust Board meets 6 times a year in public and holds an annual general meeting every September.
+Our Trust Board meets each month (apart from August) and holds an annual general meeting every September.

 Visit our publications library to find meeting agendas, CEO papers, recent and archived board papers.